 In crowdfunding an organization seeks funding, generally through an online platform, from a broad audience that is willing to support the business project.
 Peer-to-peer loan is based on the same idea with the distinction that the borrower is a private individual.

 Fellow Finance is regulated by the Financial Supervisory Authority of Finland as an Authorised Payment Institution.

 Fellow Finance Plc is the leading lending platform in Northern Europe.
 Fellow Finance is also the only platform in Europe that offers both loan-based crowdfunding for companies and peer-to-peer loans for consumers.
 Fellow Finance is regulated by the Financial Supervisory Authority of Finland as an Authorized Payment Institution.
-Fellow Finance is listed on the Nasdaq First North Finland marketplace.
+Fellow Finance is listed on the Nasdaq First North Growth Market Finland marketplace.